jigarpatel588/dataflow_databricks_gcp/README.md

 # GCS to Databricks Pipeline

-A Google Cloud Dataflow pipeline that demonstrates how to load CSV data from Google Cloud Storage (GCS) into Databricks using Apache Beam with Java Spark integration.
+A native Apache Spark pipeline that demonstrates how to load CSV data from Google Cloud Storage (GCS) into Databricks using Spark's native Java APIs.

 ## Overview

 This project provides a complete solution for:
-- Reading CSV data from Google Cloud Storage
+- Reading CSV data from Google Cloud Storage using Spark
-- Processing and validating data using Apache Beam
+- Processing and validating data using Spark SQL and DataFrame APIs
 - Storing data temporarily in BigQuery for reliability
 - Loading processed data into Databricks using JDBC connectivity
 - Running on Apache Spark for distributed processing